Opioids are medications used to treat severe pain. Common opioid drugs include:

 - abuse the drugs (take them without a prescription or for long periods of time)

-According to the National Institutes of Health, heroin and methadone are the most commonly abused opioids (NIH, 2011).
+Heroin and methadone are the most commonly abused opioids.

 Certain risk factors can lead to intoxication.
 For example, elderly patients may forget that they already took their medication and accidentally take another dose.
 Separating medications by daily dosage can help ensure that you don’t take more than the recommended amount.